Human Services Transportation Coordination

 Opportunities for Federal Funding: With its comprehensive list of federal funding opportunities for accessible transportation projects, this reference guide places special emphasis on building partnerships across communities.

-: Building the Fully Coordinated Transportation System.
+Framework for ACTION: Building the Fully Coordinated Transportation System.
 Department of Transportation, Coordinating Council on Access & Mobility, Federal Transit Administration, Washington, D.C.
 (2003) Available at no cost through the ESPA Resource Library.

 Report 101: Toolkit for Rural Community Coordinated Transportation Services.

 Transit Cooperative Research Program (2004) Jon Burkhardt, Charles Nelson, Gail Murray, and David Koffman (1993). *Available for purchase through Amazon.com.